 Poor height and surround sound performance.

 The TCL S45H comes in one color, 'Black' (check out the label for our unit), though a press release shows it in other colors like green and navy, which may subsequently become available.
 It's also known as the TCL S4XH in some regions.
+The TCL S4BH is also the same soundbar, but sold through Best Buy.
 It's very similar to the TCL S55H but performs a bit differently because it has an integrated bass port, while the TCL S55H has a dedicated subwoofer instead.

 If you come across another variant, please let us know in the comments, and we'll update our review.